PhD - Commodification and the Official Discourse of Higher Education - Institute of Education, University College London

 Qualified Teacher Status

-Dr Darryll Bravenboer is Director of Apprenticeships and Skills at Middlesex University.
+Professor Darryll Bravenboer is Director of Apprenticeships at Middlesex University.
 His current responsibilities include developing and delivering the University’s strategy as a major provider of higher-level skills in the region and nationally.
 This includes supporting the development and delivery of higher and degree apprenticeships as well as other aspects of academic enterprise, such as the accreditation of in-company training, in order to provide comprehensive workforce development solutions for employers.

 Previously Darryll was Associate Dean and Deputy Director of the Institute for Work Based Learning at Middlesex and before joining the Middlesex, he worked for the University of Hertfordshire in the Faculty of Interdisciplinary Studies as Director for the East of England Lifelong Learning Network.
 This included specific responsibility for the distribution of HEFCE Additional Student Numbers across the region, Progression Agreements, Curriculum Development Projects and the Creative and Cultural Industries sector.
 This involved working with eleven HEIs from diverse mission groups and thirty-five FECs, as well as a wide range of regional and national industry and sector organisations and employers to promote progression to higher education through vocational routes.